 All our exhausts are welded using tungsten inert gas welding, more commonly known as TIG welding.
 This is mainly used as it allows the operator more control over the weld than similar processes, allowing for more focused, stronger, higher quality welds.
 Qualities that are vital to the production of thin walled exhaust systems.

 Some of the advantages of using TIG over other types of welding are:

 Even though the quality of the welding on the outside is highly important, it is also vital that the welding is as equally clean on the inside.
-This is why prior to welding, all of our exhausts are back filled with a pure Argon gas, this flushes out the oxygen from inside the pipework and stops oxidation and contamination on the inside of the exhaust as well as the outside.
+This is why prior to welding, all of our exhausts are back filled with a pure Argon gas, this forces out the oxygen from inside the pipework and stops oxidation and contamination on the inside of the exhaust as well as the outside.